 Whether you’re a local meeting someone for the first time or a visiting couple on a honeymoon, New York City is full of the best date night restaurants.
 This cosmopolitan city is a hot spot for food culture and romantic atmosphere.
 The only problem is there’s too many to choose from!
 In a town where there are so many restaurants that they’re spilling out onto the streets, how are you supposed to know where to go?
 Or, more importantly, which place will impress your date the most?

 Here are our personal recommendations of the best date night restaurants in the city.
-And as for making a good impression, check out how many of these restaurants are AAA Diamond Rated.
-For more information on the AAA Diamond Rating system, click here.
+And as for making a good impression, check out how many of these restaurants have AAA Diamond designations.
+Learn more about AAA Diamonds.

 The Loeb Boathouse in Central Park is a New York landmark, offering romantic views of the park and the lake with your meal.
 It’s the perfect spot for a date – like a getaway right in the middle of Manhattan.
 It’s actually the only Manhattan restaurant situated right on the edge of a lake.
 The menu isn’t anything to sneeze at either!
 You can try the cedar plank salmon, the coffee-chili rubbed pork loin or the char-grilled octopus for starters.
 Afterward, you can take a romantic rowboat ride for two around the lake.
 It’s one of the best date night restaurants in NYC.